Research into treating breast cancer

 You can view and print the quick guides for all the pages in the Treating breast cancer section.

 Research goes on all the time into how best to treat breast cancer.
+Cancer Research UK supports a lot of UK laboratory research into cancer and also supports many UK and international clinical trials.
 Usually doctors test new treatments in people with advanced breast cancer first.
 If a new treatment helps with advanced breast cancer, it may work for early stage breast cancer.
 So doctors then test it in clinical trials to see if it lowers the risk of the cancer coming back.

 Doctors would like to be able to identify who is most at risk of their breast cancer coming back.
 Then they can give treatment to those women and avoid giving treatment that may cause side effects to women who don't really need it.
 At the moment, we don't know for sure who is most at risk so research is looking into this.